-The answer to the question as to who has the right-of-way—and who has to yield—is determined by applying Florida traffic laws to the never-ending variety of traffic situations unfolding on Florida roadways.
-Florida traffic rules determine whose turn it is to go, whose turn it is to stop, whose turn it is to move, whose turn it is to get out of the way, whose turn it is to go through an intersection, whose turn it is to make a left hand turn, whose turn it is to make a right hand turn, whose turn it is to go straight, and whose turn it is get off the road.
+Who has the right-of-way – and who has to yield– is determined by applying Florida traffic laws to the never-ending variety of traffic situations unfolding on Florida roadways.
+Florida traffic rules determine whose turn it is to go, to stop, to move, to get out of the way, to go through an intersection, to make a left hand or right hand turn, to go straight, and to get off the road.

 Knowing when you are required to yield the right-of-way is not always clear in practice.
 In real life situations where Florida car drivers, truck drivers, motorcyclists, bicyclists and pedestrians encounter each other on Florida streets, roads and interstates, Florida motorists and pedestrians are often confused as to who should go first.
-Other times, the drivers and pedestrians know exactly who has the right-of-way, and nevertheless, ignore who has the right-of-way and illegally—not to mention rudely—fail to yield the right-of-way.
-Then, other times, drivers and pedestrians are distracted, not paying attention, and do not realize they have violated the right-of-way in a situation where they should have yielded the right-of-way.
-That is until—as happens more than anyone wants—that failure to yield the right-of-way results in an accident, a collision, or a crash; then everyone realizes there was a violation of the right-of-way.
+Other times, the drivers and pedestrians know exactly who has the right-of-way and ignore it, illegally – not to mention rudely – fail to yield the right-of-way.
+Then, other times, drivers and pedestrians are distracted and do not realize they have violated the right-of-way in a situation where they should have yielded the right-of-way.
+That is until that failure to yield the right-of-way results in an accident, a collision, or a crash; then everyone realizes there was a violation of the right-of-way.

-Our experienced South Florida traffic ticket lawyers have collective experience defending over a million traffic tickets and thousands and thousands of people who have been accused of failing to yield the right-of-way.
-Sadly, failing to yield the right-of-way traffic tickets are incredibly common where there are traffic crashes (i.e., car accidents), including auto accidents resulting in serious bodily injury to others and motor vehicle accidents resulting in the death of others.
-In situations where someone has failed to yield the right-of-way, it usually ends up meaning that two different vehicles are attempting to occupy the same space that only one vehicle should be occupying—that means potentially devastating damage with serious, life altering personal injuries and consequences.
+Our experienced lawyers have collective experience defending over a million traffic tickets and thousands and thousands of people who have been accused of failing to yield the right-of-way.
+Sadly, failing to yield the right-of-way traffic tickets are incredibly common where there are traffic crashes, including auto accidents resulting in serious bodily injury to others and motor vehicle accidents resulting in the death of others.
+In situations where someone has failed to yield the right-of-way, it usually ends up meaning that two different vehicles are attempting to occupy the same space that only one vehicle should be occupying – that means potentially devastating damage with serious, life altering personal injuries and consequences.
 It also means potentially serious legal consequences for the driver charged with failure to yield the right-of-way.

-Florida Ticket Firm and its right-of-way ticket lawyers know what to say on your behalf and the traffic ticket technicalities to be raised.
+Florida Ticket Firm and its lawyers know what to say on your behalf and the traffic ticket technicalities to be raised.

-Call us toll-free at 844.FLA.FIRM to speak with one of our experienced traffic ticket lawyers for a FREE CONSULTATION if you have received a Florida ticket for violation of right-of-way in Broward County, Miami-Dade County, Palm Beach County, St. Lucie County or Martin County.
-Let Florida Ticket Firm take over handling your Violation of Right-of-Way Ticket so you can spend your valuable time outside of Court.
+Call us toll-free at 844-352-3476 to speak with one of our experienced traffic ticket lawyers or contact us online for a FREE CONSULTATION if you have received a Florida ticket for violation of right-of-way.
+Let Florida Ticket Firm take over handling your ticket so you can spend your valuable time outside of court.